loongson-community/loongarch-opcodes/README.md

   downstream to come up with ad-hoc names themselves;
 * Exact encodings of instructions can differ even with identical assembly syntax, making the original notation ambiguous to use.
-  For example, while `asrtle.d` takes two register operands, they are not the usual `rd, rj` but `rj, rk`.
+  For example, while `asrtle` takes two register operands, they are not the usual `rd, rj` but `rj, rk`.
 Is this `2R`, variant of `2R` or a special case of `3R`?